-"It's not uncommon for first responders to need to update their 2014 Ford Fusion Energi skills and procedures in response to new technologies," said Domenico Gabrielli, vehicle safety engineer in Ford's strength steels and new types of airbags required a modification of tools and procedures.
+"It's not uncommon for first responders to need to update their skills and procedures in response to new technologies," said Domenico Gabrielli, vehicle safety engineer in Ford's Automotive Safety Office.
+"For instance, the advent of highstrength steels and new types of airbags required a modification of tools and procedures.
 Likewise, in recent years the industry has been focused on educating first responders about EVs."